TimB808/name-generator-public/README.md

 6. Open your browser and navigate to `http://localhost:8080` (or the Streamlit port if different).

+### Local Database Setup
+If running locally, the database is stored in names.db.
+To override this location, set:

+    ```bash
+    export DB_PATH=/path/to/names.db  # macOS/Linux
+    set DB_PATH=C:\path\to\names.db  # Windows
+    ```

+The Cloud Run deployment automatically fetches the database from Google Cloud Storage.

 ### Docker Deployment

 1. Build the Docker images: